CFS - Technical Information Sheets - Chemistry - Gunshot Residue

 Gunshot residue (GSR) is the term applied to the microscopic particles of metal and metal compounds that are emitted by a firearm at the time it is discharged.
 These particles are derived primarily from the primer composition, but may also contain contributions from other cartridge components such as the cartridge case and the projectile.
 GSR is distinct from the residues of partially burned gunpowder grains, which may be visible to the naked eye and may be referred to by firearms examiners as gunpowder residue.
 The primary identification characteristic of a conventional GSR particle is the presence of all three of the elements lead, barium, and antimony.
 One such particle is sufficient to establish the presence of gunshot residue.
 These particles may be deposited on any surface near the firearm at the time of discharge, including the hands and clothing of the shooter and any bystanders.

-Tapelift samples are collected from the surfaces to be examined using special GSR kits provided by the Centre of Forensic Sciences.
+Tapelift samples are collected from the surfaces to be examined using GSR collection kits provided by the Centre of Forensic Sciences.
 These kits contain metal sampling disks, referred to as stubs, covered with double-sided adhesive tape.
 The adhesive stub is lightly pressed onto the surface to be sampled, collecting particles present on the surface.
 Particles of interest are located and identified by scanning electron microscopy/energy dispersive X-ray spectroscopy (SEM/EDX).

 GSR particles are chemically stable and tapelift samples can be stored indefinitely prior to analysis.
 The SEM/EDX examination is non-destructive and samples can be re-examined if necessary.